-Nature Regina awards an annual Conservation Grant of up to $1500 for a student project that contributes to the conservation of nature and biological diversity.
+Nature Regina awards an annual Conservation Grant of $1500 to support a graduate student conducting research that contributes to the conservation of nature and biological diversity.
 Usually only one grant is awarded each year.

 Nature Regina’s purpose is: